GoogleCloudPlatform/community/tutorials/continuous-deployment-pipeline-google-container-engine-with-codeship/index.md

     jet encrypt .env encrypted.env

-After you encrypt the `.env` file, you need, you need to update the `codeship-services.yml` file to use the encrypted file:
+After you encrypt the `.env` file, you need to update the `codeship-services.yml` file to use the encrypted file:

     app: